SMSpp-Project/smspp-project/README.md

 If you need support, you want to submit bugs or propose a new feature for an individual module, see the *Getting help* section for that module.

-If you need support on the project installation you can check out the [installation guide](https://gitlab.com/smspp/smspp-project/-/wikis/Installing-SMS++) or the [troubleshooting
+If you need support on the project installation, you can check out the [installation guide](https://gitlab.com/smspp/smspp-project/-/wikis/Installing-SMS++) or the [troubleshooting